AUBO (ARCS) Set up the Standard Interface Communication

-• Confirm that the AUBO robot control system is ARCS.
+• Confirm that the AUBO robot’s control system is ARCS.

 • Confirm that the teach pendant version is 0.31.0-rc.30.

-1. On the Home screen of the teach pendant, click About to view the teach pendant version number.
+1. On the teach pendant Home screen, tap About to view the teach pendant version number.

-The standard-interface plug-in does not support communication by connecting a tablet directly to the controller.
-If you need to use a tablet for communication, install RealVNC on the tablet and connect to the controller remotely so that the standard-interface plug-in can work properly.
+The standard interface plug-in does not support direct tablet-to-controller communication.
+If you need to use a tablet for communication, install RealVNC on the tablet and connect to the controller remotely to use the standard interface plug-in properly.

-Insert one end of the Ethernet cable into the network port of the IPC and the other end into the LAN port of the robot controller cabinet, as shown below.
+Plug one end of the Ethernet cable into the port of the IPC and the other end into the LAN port of the robot controller.
+The following figure shows a sample LAN port.

-1. On the Home screen of the teach pendant, click Settings System LAN Port LAN(ens33) Edit, set the robot IP address according to the actual network, and then click Apply.
+1. On the teach pendant Home screen, tap Settings System LAN Port LAN(ens33) Edit, and set the robot’s IP address according to the actual network configuration.
+After the preceding configurations are completed, click Apply.

-2. On the IPC, set the IP address of the IPC.
+2. In the IPC, set the IP address of the IPC.

-1. Open Mech-Viz, click New Empty Project.
-In the dialog box, click Get Online Robot Model List, select AUBO for the robot brand, and select the specific robot model in the right panel.
+1. Open Mech-Viz, click New blank project.
+In the pop-up dialog, click Get Online Robot Model List, and under Robot Brand, select AUBO.
+In the right-side panel, select the specific robot model.

-2. In the left panel of Mech-Viz, right-click the robot and select Open Robot File Directory.
+2. In the left-side panel of Mech-Viz, right-click the robot, then select Open Robot File Directory.

-3. Go up two directory levels to the Robot Library 2.0 directory.
+3. Go up two levels to reach the Robot Library 2.0 directory.

 "AUBO": {